 If you feel that you lack rapport with your counsellor, then the first thing you should do is talk to your counsellor about it.
 They might be feeling the same thing you are, and talking about it could lead to the therapeutic relationship improving.
 But if that doesn’t work, don’t be scared to request working with another counsellor.

 Even though therapy should be a collaborative effort to improve your mental wellbeing, at the end of the day, your wellbeing is more important than staying in a therapeutic relationship that isn’t working for you.
 Your counsellor will understand, especially if you first gave yourselves the change to work on the therapeutic relationship.

 As always, leave your feedback in the comments section below.
 Did you have more success with therapists you liked?
 Also, feel free to share your experiences of rapport and the therapeutic relationship in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.

 Lastly, if you’d like to support my blog then you can make a donation of any size below as well.
 Until next time,

 Baer, J., Kivlahan, D., and Donovan, D. (1999).
 Integrating Skills Training and Motivational Therapies Implications for the Treatment of Substance Dependence.
 Journal of Substance Abuse Treatment, 17(1–2), 15–23.
 Retrieved from https://www.journalofsubstanceabusetreatment.com/article/S0740-5472(98)00072-5/fulltext